Pinterest Pixel

 Yes.
 Modify the macro to target a single worksheet and its Pivot Tables.

-How do I ensure my data range updates automatically?
+How do I make sure that my data range updates automatically?

 Convert your source data to a Table using Ctrl + T. This ensures dynamic range growth when new data is added.